What is the harmonica?

-Harley Bento’s philosophy is to meet the needs of beginning musicians of any instrument, anywhere in the world.
-This harmonica is a clear example of the eagerness and quality that this firm imbues in its proposals.
-This is a really good set for many reasons and, although it is aimed at beginners, in its particular characteristics we find more than enough reasons to value it.
+Harley Bento's philosophy is to meet the needs of beginner musicians of any instrument, anywhere in the world.
+This harmonica is a clear example of the eagerness and quality that this firm imbues in its pieces.
+This is a really good set for many reasons and, although it's aimed at beginners, in its particular characteristics we find more than enough reasons to value it.

 Each of the harmonicas in this set has an outer casing made of ordinary brass.
-It’s not nickel plated, not chrome plated, not anything like it, it’s just 60/40 brass.
-But you should not be afraid because it is a very resistant material to fractures and shocks.
+It's not nickel plated, not chrome plated, or anything of the sort, it's just 60/40 brass.
+But not to worry, because it's a very resistant material to fractures and shocks.

 The comb is made of ABS which, as already mentioned, is a good quality material with excellent acoustic capabilities and high resistance.
-To join the parts together, the designers have opted for common metal screws and for this reason it requires more care than other proposals, since it is the part with the highest risk of oxidation.
+To join the parts together, the designers have opted for common metal screws and for this reason, it requires a bit more care than usual, since it's the part with the highest risk of oxidation.

 This pack consists of twelve diatonic harmonicas tuned in C, D, E, F, F, G, A and B, but also in D flat, E flat, G flat, A flat and B flat.
 That's all you need if you're a beginner or intermediate musician who wants a complete pack for amazing blues sessions or any other genre.

 As in all starter packs, the comb has plastic cells.
 There are ten cells and each cell has two brass reeds for a total of twenty covering the length of each musical scale.
-In addition, for greater convenience, the manufacturers incorporate a practical and useful case.
+In addition, for greater convenience, the manufacturers incorporate a practical and elegant box.

-The sound of these harmonicas has left a good taste in our mouths because it is the most classic you can find in packs for beginners.
-It has a naturalreverb that is pleasant and evokes the touch of “The Blues Brother”, a wonderful Rock and Roll blues.
+The sound of these harmonicas has left us with a good impression, for it's the most classic you could find in packs for beginners.
+It has a natural reverb that is pleasant and evokes the touch of “The Blues Brother”, a wonderful Rock and Roll blues.
 It also has a natural vibrato that facilitates the execution of this note.

-In this sense, the sound acquires a lot of body as the performer blows or sucks harder, the volume is really good and beginners will appreciate it.
+In this sense, the sound acquires a lot of body the harder the performer blows or inhales , the volume is really good and beginners will appreciate it.

 Hohner Melody Star C- Major

 Hohner quality.
 Good transitions and decent volume.
-Inexpensive.
+Affordable.

-At times, the sound can be outrageous.
+At times, the sound can be jarring.
 The comb is made of common plastic.